 4. Banana Yucca Fruit

-Don’t let the desert setting fool you—the fruit of the banana yucca plant has a definite banana look.
-These thick, green pods hang like squat bananas and have a similar tapering at both ends.
-They don’t peel easily like bananas, but their size and shape could trick a casual observer into thinking they’re a wild, rugged cousin of the banana.
+The fruit of the banana yucca plant also closely resembles a banana.
+Its thick, green pods hang like squat bananas and have a similar tapering at both ends.
+They don’t peel easily like bananas though, but their size and shape could trick a casual observer into thinking they’re a wild, rugged cousins of the banana.

 5.Banana Passionfruit

-With its long, slightly curved body and soft, yellowish peel, the banana passionfruit is named for a reason.
-It’s slimmer and more delicate than a banana, but the resemblance is clear—especially once you see it hanging from its vine.
-Inside, however, it’s a different story, with bright orange pulp and edible seeds typical of passionfruit.
+With its long, slightly curved body and soft, yellowish peel, this passionfruit is named “banana” for a reason.
+It’s slimmer than a banana, but its shape and overall appearance are very similar to a banana, especially once you see it hanging from its vine.
+However, its interior is quite different from a banana, as shown in the picture above.
+It contains bright orange pulp and large, edible seeds, typical of passionfruit rather than a banana.

 6. Cassabanana

-This unusual fruit looks like a banana on steroids.
+Another fruit that looks like a banana, especially from its exterior is Cassabanana.
 Cassabananas can grow up to two feet long and come in colors ranging from deep purple to yellow-orange.
 Their long, cylindrical form—with a gentle curve and smooth skin—definitely evokes the banana shape.
 Despite being a type of gourd, they smell sweet and fruity, which only deepens the banana illusion.

 7. Babaco

-Often described as a “mountain papaya,” the babaco has an elongated, five-sided shape that looks like a cross between a banana and a starfruit.
-Its pale green-to-yellow skin and uniform body make it easy to mistake for a supersized banana.
-Cut it open, though, and you’ll find a seedless, juicy flesh with a tangy twist that’s all its own.
+Also referred to as “mountain papaya,” the Babaco has an elongated, five-sided shape that looks like a cross between a banana and a starfruit.
+Its pale green-to-yellow skin and uniform body make it easy to mistake for a banana.
+But its interior is quite different from a banana—it is seedless, with juicy flesh that has a pleasantly tangy flavor.